millerms/CranburyChiropractic/_pages/insurance.md

   <details class="reveal reveal--up">
     <summary>What if I’m out‑of‑network?</summary>
     <div class="faq__content">
-      You can self‑pay and we’ll provide a <strong>superbill</strong> you can submit to your plan.
+      You can self‑pay and we’ll submit charges to your plan.
 Many patients receive partial reimbursement depending on their out‑of‑network benefits.
     </div>
   </details>
 </div>